-More details about SCCM Server OS Upgrade Checklist in the post “SCCM CB 1702 Upgrade of CAS and Primary Sites A Real world Experience“
+More details about the SCCM Server OS Upgrade Checklist in the post “SCCM CB 1702 Upgrade of CAS and Primary Sites A Real-world Experience“

-We have removed the WSUS console from the server primary server and CAS, then removed WSUS components from remote SUP server before SCCM Server in-place OS upgrade.
-Make note that you don’t have (rather should NOT remove) to remove WSUS data, Logs and DB references while removing WSUS from SCCM SUP/Primary servers.
-You need to remove/uninstall only WSUS console and the core component like “Windows Server Update Service”.
-Ensure that you removed wsusservice and wsuscertserver services from SCCM server.
-No need to remove SUP role at all.
+We have removed the WSUS console from the server primary server and CAS, then removed WSUS components from the remote SUP server before SCCM Server in-place OS upgrade.
+Make note that you don’t have (rather should NOT remove) to remove WSUS data, Logs, and DB references while removing WSUS from SCCM SUP/Primary servers.
+You need to remove/uninstall only the WSUS console and the core component like “Windows Server Update Service”.
+Ensure that you removed wsusservice and wsuscertserver services from the SCCM server.
+No need to remove the SUP role at all.

-Post-SCCM Server in place OS upgrade, I have noticed that IIS related services were stopped and disabled.
-If that is the situation in your case, you need to make sure that all these IIS related services are not in a disabled state.
-Make sure that IIS is working before you try to install WSUS 6.0 (for server 2012 R2) in the server.
+Post-SCCM Server in-place OS upgrade, I have noticed that IIS-related services were stopped and disabled.
+If that is the situation in your case, you need to make sure that all these IIS-related services are not in a disabled state.
+Ensure that IIS is working before you try to install WSUS 6.0 (for server 2012 R2) on the server.

 Remote Server Administration Tools – Role Administration Tools – Windows Server Update Services Tools:-